 Plug in this Google pin and park here to start the trek or to watch the sunrise.

-As most rental cars I have used in Madeira have small engines, it is worth noting that the road to get here from Funchal is steep and for a small car, it is slow going at times.
-But never fear… you will make it eventually.
+Most rental cars I have used in Madeira have small engines.
+So it’s worth noting that the road to get here from Funchal is steep, and for a small car, it is slow going at times.
+But never fear… You will make it eventually.

 If you are coming for sunrise, try to arrive 30-45 minutes before the actual sunrise time.

-Tip for sunrise: Instead of going to the famous Arieiro viewpoint, I recommend heading right for the trail to Pico Ruivo and walking for 10 minutes until you reach the Miradouro do Ninho da Manta viewpoint.
-I watched the sunrise alone from here (there were probably 50 people at the other point) and I preferred the view to the classic spot.
+Tip for sunrise: Instead of going to the famous Arieiro viewpoint, I recommend heading right for the trail to Pico Ruivo.
+Walk for 10 minutes until you reach the Miradouro do Ninho da Manta viewpoint.
+I watched the sunrise alone from here (there were probably 50 people at the other point), and I preferred the view to the classic spot.

 Photo: Chris Lininger

-The most common route (there are a few options) is the out and back from Pico Arieiro – Pico Ruivo – Pico Arieiro – roughly 11 km and features 800-850 m of elevation gain over the course of the hike.
+The most common of the hiking trails (there are a few options) is the out-and-back from Pico Arieiro – Pico Ruivo – Pico Arieiro.
+This is roughly 11 km and features 800-850 m of elevation gain throughout the hike.

 Trail Conditions and Route